andrehchu/RNASeq/README.md

 # Introduction
 pySeqDiff is a Python package designed to perform differential gene expression analysis on raw RNA-seq count data.
 The aim of this project was to replicate the method used in the R package, DESeq2, in order to better understand how differential gene expression analysis is performed, and to allow this kind of analyis to be performed using Python.
+Our tool has a similar output file format as DESeq2, and also generates a volcano plot and MA plot to the output directory.

 We appreciate any feedback.
 This tool was developed by students at UCSD as a part of a project for CSE 185: Advanced Bioinformatics Laboratory in Spring 2023.